-Growing public and private R&D funding aimed at the commercialization of nanotechnology based products is one of the key drivers of this market.
+Growing public and private R&D funding aimed at the commercialization of nanotechnology-based products is one of the key drivers of this market.
 According to statistics published by the ObservatoryNANO, public funding for nanotechnology crossed USD 10,000 million in 2012, growing from a nominal figure in 2000.
-Other market drivers include growing demand for research and development, especially in the fields of life sciences and semiconductors and increasing demand in emerging Asia Pacific and Latin American markets.
-Asia Pacific on account of the presence of cheap labor and favorable government policies is rapidly emerging as a manufacturing hub for players operating in the fields of nanotechnology, life sciences and semiconductors.
+Other market drivers include growing demand for research and development, especially in the fields of life sciences and semiconductors and increasing demand in emerging Asia-Pacific and Latin American markets.
+Asia Pacific on account of the presence of cheap labor and favorable government policies is rapidly emerging as a manufacturing hub for players operating in the fields of nanotechnology, life sciences, and semiconductors.
 Growth in manufacturing pertaining to these industries is expected to further market demand over the next six years.
 The global microscopes market was valued at USD 5,682.4 million in 2013 and is expected to grow at a lucrative rate during the forecast period.

 Global microscopes market, by application, 2012 – 2020 (USD Million)

 Life sciences dominated the application market with a share of over 30.0% in 2013.
 Growing use of microscopes in this industry for research and development, inspection and manufacturing and the rapid growth of the consumer electronics segment are two of the highest growth rendering drivers of this market.
-Nanotechnology based applications are identified as the most lucrative segment of this market.
-Presence of initiatives such as the National Nanotechnology Initiative (NNI) and growing R&D spending targeted at the use of nanotechnology as a drug discovery and manufacturing tool are some key drivers of this market.
+Nanotechnology-based applications are identified as the most lucrative segment of this market.
+The presence of initiatives such as the National Nanotechnology Initiative (NNI) and growing R&D spending targeted at the use of nanotechnology as a drug discovery and manufacturing tool are some key drivers of this market.
 Growing demand for miniaturization in the semiconductor and medical device markets is also expected to boost the demand for nanotechnology and consequently for advanced microscopes.

 Optical microscopes were the largest consumer of the market in 2013.
-Presence of a wide application area and high adoption rates in the fields of life sciences and semiconductors are some factors accounting for its large market share.
+The presence of a wide application area and high adoption rates in the fields of life sciences and semiconductors are some factors accounting for its large market share.
 This segment is further categorized into inverted, stereomicroscope, phase contrast, fluorescence, confocal scanning and near field scanning microscopes.
 Inverted microscopes market was its largest sub-segment in 2013.
 Growing usage rates of these products in application areas such as metallurgy and micromanipulation is expected to serve this market as a high impact rendering driver over the next six years.

-Asia Pacific was the largest regional microscopes market in 2013 and is expected to retain its position throughout the forecast period.
+Asia-Pacific was the largest regional microscopes market in 2013 and is expected to retain its position throughout the forecast period.
 Rapid growth witnessed in application areas such as semiconductors and nanotechnology in this region is one of the key factors accounting for its large share.
 Moreover, growing usage rates in non-commercial establishments such as universities and research laboratories will serve this market as drivers.
 Rapidly growing industrialization rates and the presence of extensive nanotechnology related R&D investments in countries such as India and China is expected to serve as future growth opportunities.
 According to ObservatoryNANO Public Funding 2012, China surpassed the U.S. in terms of public funding for nanotechnology in 2011.
 Chinese public funding in nanotechnology grew at an annual growth rate of 20.0% to reach USD 2,388.8 million in 2011.